2012 United States Senate election in Indiana: Results

 On election night, Donnelly won by about six percent.
 Donnelly performed well in Marion County, home of Indianapolis.
-Donnelly also won areas with major college campuses, such as Indiana University in Bloomington, Purdue University in Lafayette.
-Mourdock performed well, as expected in the Indianapolis suburbs, such as Hamilton County.
+Donnelly also won areas with major college campuses, such as Indiana University in Bloomington and Purdue University in Lafayette.
+Mourdock performed well as expected in the Indianapolis suburbs, such as Hamilton County.
 Mourdock conceded defeat to Donnelly at around 11:30 p.m.
 EST.